 The transfer standards and the Rx power sensors are comprised of integrating spheres with Spectralon® interior shells (Labsphere model 3P-LPM-040-SL) and custom-built photodetectors.
 Although the integrating spheres are largely insensitive to the incident beam position, angle, polarization, and size, they exhibit laser speckle due to the coherence of the laser light that correlates the output time series [25].
 This temporal correlation limits the precision of the responsivity ratio measurements and can introduce systematic errors.
-Figure 4 shows ten, 100 second long time series for both the GS (upper panel) and the WSH (lower panel) standards during responsivity ratio measurements in the LHO laboratory.
-The temporal correlation of the data in a given time series, together with the lack of correlation with the simultaneously-recorded
+Figure 4 shows 10, 100 s long time series for both the GS (upper panel) and the WSH (lower panel) standards during responsivity ratio measurements in the LHO laboratory.
+The temporal correlation of the data in a given time series, together with the lack of correlation with the simultaneously-recorded time series from the other sensor, is the result of laser speckle in the sensor outputs.
+During responsivity ratio measurements in the LHO laboratory, the impact of the laser speckle is ameliorated by recording shorter time series and swapping sensor positions more frequently.